cilium/cilium/Documentation/gettingstarted/encryption-wireguard.rst

 .. _encryption_wg:

 ********************************
-Wireguard Transparent Encryption
+WireGuard Transparent Encryption
 ********************************

-This guide explains how to configure Cilium with transparent encryption of traffic between Cilium-managed endpoints using `Wireguard <https://www.wireguard.com/>`_.
+This guide explains how to configure Cilium with transparent encryption of traffic between Cilium-managed endpoints using `WireGuard® <https://www.wireguard.com/>`_.

-When Wireguard is enabled in Cilium, the agent running on each cluster node will establish a secure Wireguard tunnel between it and all other known nodes in the cluster.
+When WireGuard is enabled in Cilium, the agent running on each cluster node will establish a secure WireGuard tunnel between it and all other known nodes in the cluster.
 Each node automatically creates its own encryption key-pair and distributes its public key via the ``io.cilium.network.wg-pub-key`` annotation in the Kubernetes ``CiliumNode`` custom resource object.
 Each node's public key